hackclub/camp/cohort_3/curriculum/workshops/todo/write_to_firebase.md

       this represents whether this task has been checked off or not

 firebaseRoot.push(task);
-         ^ this function "pushes" the data to through the pipe to our firebase database
+         ^ this function "pushes" the data to through the pipe to our Firebase database
 ```

 Our final code will now look like this: